 The services of a Professional Conference Organizer (PCO) may be used, for example to assist with booking and arrangements with the Conference Centre, setting up the web site, making arrangements for social events (including companion’s activities), providing services for hotel booking, etc.

-It is strongly preferred to use the SPMS for conference registration; if a separate system must be used, then an efficient and effective interface to the SPMS is essential.
+It is strongly preferred to use the Indico (previously SPMS) for conference registration; if a separate system must be used, then an efficient and effective interface to Indico is essential.

 Remote Access Features and Fees